-The SRS airbag system mainly consists of the following components and their locations are shown in the illustration.
+The SRS airbag system consists mainly of the following components, and their locations are shown in the illustration.

+- 1. Front airbag sensors

-- Airbag module for driver (airbag and inflator) - 2.
-Airbag module for passenger (airbag and inflator) - 3.
-Airbag sensor assembly - 4.
-SRS airbag warning light
+- Airbag module for driver (airbag and inflator)

+- Airbag module for front passenger (airbag and inflator)

+- 4. Airbag sensor assembly

+- 5. SRS warning light